Information for Patients and Families

 - Notify registry participants about your IRB approved research study.
-Please submit IRB-approved protocols and participant consent forms to the Registry Coordinator.
-You will be required to supply an abstract outlining the purpose of your research, a copy of your CV, a copy of your IRB-approved protocol, and copies of your consent forms.
-You will also receive an application which will detail additional requirements.
+Please submit a complete Recruiting Assistance Request Form and all attachments to pursue this support.
 All applications and materials are subject to approval by the Registry Oversight Committee.
 If approved, information about your research study will be distributed by an FD/MAS Patient Registry study coordinator.

 The Fibrous Dysplasia Foundation Patient registry is a collaboration involving: